mrv1k/bracketless/media/postmortem.md

 ### Experimenting

 1. Experiment.
-Personal project is the place to do it.
+The personal project is the place to do it.

 1. I learned why _querySelectorAll_ is better than _getElementsByTagName_. **Experimenting helped to make a logical decision**.

-1. **It requires extra time, and likely to cause mess**.
+1. **It requires extra time, and likely to cause a mess**.

 1. So many options.
 How to choose between similar libraries A and B?
 A over B?
 B over A?
 Try both and see for yourself.